 For those of you who don’t know us: Until September 2016, we lived the traditional, corporate life in Sydney, Australia.
 Numbeo ranks Sydney as the 29th most expensive out of 512 cities in the world (behind New York at 15th and ahead of London which ranks 37th).
 This is pretty close to the results Mercer found in their annual Cost of Living Survey, which ranked Sydney as the 25th most expensive city.
 In comparison, New York ranked 9th and London 29th.

 So, how does a life of full-time travel compare with living in Sydney?
 See what we’ve found after more than three years of living on the road.

 While we have used several different accounting applications to record our expenses over the years, for our comparison, we have aggregated all our expenses into the following categories:

 - Insurance, Bank fees and Government charges.

-Having now lived three different lifestyles, our daily cost of living compare as follows:
+Having now lived three different lifestyles in four different regions, our daily cost of living compared as follows:

 Accommodation and Utilities

 Above number includes the payments we made for our mortgage, council rates, utilities (that is, water, electricity, gas), home repairs, cleaner, gardener and communications (internet and mobile phone).

 Our house was mortgaged at 80% of the purchase price, with part of our mortgage offset against our savings to reduce our interest payments.
 Nevertheless, our biggest expense item within this category were our mortgage repayments (making up 2/3 of this expense category).

 To our surprise, the costs of our cleaner and gardener came in at a second place, costing USD5 per person per day (or 14% of this category).